I refer to it as “The Great Mystery of Audio.” For years, I knew it existed, I knew it was important…

 Hit that OK button, and you are done mastering!

 Congrats!
-You’ve just learned how to master a song.
+You’ve just learned how to master your own music.

 Here’s a summary of the steps you’ll need to take when you master your mix: